 The spiritual practice of retreat is I believe one of the most powerful tools we can implement to increase our faith and draw us closer to God, to each other and to our responsibility for God’s world.
 The Bible is full of examples of those who periodically removed themselves from the world to draw closer to God.
 Jesus himself went into the desert for 40 days immediately after being baptized.

 Never underestimate the potential of this discipline for transformation and renewal.
 Anything is possible, from solidifying an already strong faith to experiencing a major spiritual breakthrough.
 Anyone who truly seeks to be closer to God will not be disappointed.
 The success of one personal retreat will spill into the next, inexorably expanding one’s faith in all directions.

 The kind of retreats I am talking about here are not highly structured or expensive.
 They can be done anywhere that you can find a quiet place to draw aside for a day, let go of the distractions of your busy life and focus on God.
-Tom and I go to an inexpensive dog friendly motel in Anacortes.
-Occasionally we have had the opportunity for more extended retreats, pilgrimages to holy sites like a very special week we spent several years ago, on Iona Scotland during Holy week.
+Tom and I usually go to an inexpensive dog friendly motel in Anacortes.
+Occasionally, like this, we have the opportunity for more extended retreats, pilgrimages to holy sites.
+Our last trip to Iona was for a very special week in 2005during Holy week.

 So what should a retreat look like?
 To be honest, this is a hard question for me to answer.
 What looks good to me may not appeal to you.
 But there are some guidelines that you may find helpful

 - Choose a quiet place that offers comfort and the minimum of distractions but with opportunities to enjoy yourself between your spiritual sessions.
 Tom and I love to browse antique shops and also to walk.
 Our Anacortes get away offers both possibilities that enhance our enjoyment and relax us for the next session.